RodneyShag/Recording/readme.md

   - try extreme variations.
   - use silence instead of a drum fill.

+#### Troubleshooting

+- __A sound isn't cutting through the mix?__
+  - It may be lacking a good transient.
+Ensure compression isn't affecting the transient.
+  - Fix it with EQ.
+Do a small EQ boost at the frequency that gives the most clarity, then reduce the same frequency on other instruments that may be interfering.

 # Vocals

 - __4 main plugins you need__ - EQ, Compression, DeEsser, Delay/Reverb